 The gloves obviously provide some added dexterity, which can be a game-changer especially for older kids.
 We have several winter hand-wear options laying around our house, and the Jan and Jul gloves are always what my kids reach for first!
 They don’t have the same wrist cinch as the mittens, but they do have a nice, snug elastic cuff that keeps out snow.

-The Toasty-Dry Lite boots have a lower profile and side holes for easy pull-on, which makes them better for cooler conditions.
+The Lite Boots have a lower profile and side holes for easy pull-on, which makes them better for cooler conditions.
 It’s a bit easier for water to sneak in through the pull-on holes if you’re in a true slosh-fest, but these boots are waterproof, super lightweight, and flexible while still keeping feet nice and toasty.

-The neoprene on the Toasty-Dry Lite boots (which makes them so lightweight) is more delicate than traditional rubber, so just be aware that if your kids are super rough on shoes the waterproofing may get damaged with wear.
+The neoprene on the Lite Boots (which makes them so lightweight) is more delicate than traditional rubber, so just be aware that if your kids are super rough on shoes the waterproofing may get damaged with wear.
 For a more durable option, layer thick socks under the Puddle-Dry boots which are made with natural rubber.

 Related Articles:

-Jan and Jul Rain Gear Review
+Jan & Jul Rain Gear Review

-© 2022 Tales of a Mountain Mama.
+© 2025, Tales of a Mountain Mama.
 All rights reserved.
 Republication, in part or entirety, requires a link back to this original post and permission from the author.

 Thank you so much for reviewing our gear!
 I’m glad that overall you loved it.
 Regarding the mittens, we are aware of the issue with the toggles and are working on improving them.
 As a DIY fix, you can tie a knot at the ends of the elastic, so the mittens will still be useable 🙂